 DEM's mission is to serve as the hub for energy management for City government operations, from energy procurement to performance tracking, improved operations & maintenance, and building retrofits.
 DEM's long-term goals are to 1) ensure clean, reliable energy to support City operations, and 2) reduce greenhouse gas emissions of operations.

 DEM handles electricity, natural gas, and steam accounts that serve 80 agencies and more than 4,000 buildings, providing energy services to all Mayoral agencies, the Health and Hospitals Corporation, the City University of New York, the New York, Brooklyn and Queens Public Libraries and 34 cultural institutions.
 In collaboration with the City's Office of Management and Budget, DEM also develops the annual Heat, Light, and Power budget for City agencies.
-Go to Managing City Energy Accounts for more information on the City's energy budget and energy use.
+Go to Municipal Energy Use for more information on the City's energy budget and energy use.